-Our SEN governor is Gill Donaldson, and she meets with the SENDCOs, Liz Foster and Amy Welham, to keep abreast of current developments.
-To gain an understanding of how Special Needs provision is delivered, she is involved in monitoring data as part of the governors monitoring cycle, to ensure that children with SEND are making sufficient progress.
+Our SEN governor is Sally Wright, and she meets with the SENDCO, Liz Foster and Amy Fisher, to keep abreast of current developments.
+Governors are involved in monitoring data as part of the governors monitoring cycle, to ensure that children with SEND are making sufficient progress.

-Special Educational Needs Teaching Assistants are deployed by classroom teachers, with support from the SENDCOs.
+Special Educational Needs Teaching Assistants are deployed by classroom teachers, with support from the SENDCO.
 They work in support of individual children, providing feedback on individual tasks completed to the class teacher.
 The class teacher is responsible for the review of IEP's with input from parents/carers, pupils and other agencies where appropriate.
-The SENDCOs will work to support teachers where needed.
+The SENDCO will work to support teachers where needed.

-The SENDCOs, Liz Foster and Amy Welham, will organise annual statement review and implementation meetings or reviews of Educational Health Care Plans, using a personcentred approach to the review to ensure that the children concerned feel at the heart of the process.
+The SENDCO will organise annual review and implementation meetings or reviews of Educational Health Care Plans, using a person centred approach to the review to ensure that the children concerned feel at the heart of the process.

-The SENDCOs will liaise with external agencies to identify support for children on the SEN register where appropriate.
+The SENDCO will liaise with external agencies to identify support for children on the SEN register where appropriate.

-The SENDCOs will keep updated on educational reforms and current practises relating to Special Educational Needs and Disabilities, and will share this information with staff.
+The SENDCO will keep updated on educational reforms and current practises relating to Special Educational Needs and Disabilities, and will share this information with staff.